wundergraph/wundergraph-demo/README.md

-# WunderGraph Demo with Apollo Federation & Subscriptions
+# WunderGraph Demo joining Apollo Federation (with Subscriptions), REST and GraphQL APIs and consuming it from a NextJS application

 This repository demonstrates how to combine multiple APIs into one unified API and exposing it as a secure JSON API without losing on developer experience.